VriendenLoterij Miljonairs: As BankGiro Miljonairs (2019–2021)

 On 5 February 2019, it was announced that the programme would be revived on RTL 4 under the name BankGiro Miljonairs.
 Robert ten Brink returned as presenter.
 The first episode of the new season aired on 25 May 2019.
 This version is no longer sponsored by Lotto, but rather by the BankGiro Loterij.
 As a result, the weekly Lotto draw will no longer be part of the programme.
 Instead, a prize-awarding ceremony by the BankGiro Loterij can be seen during the show.
 The audience completely consists of ticket holders of the Bankgiro Loterij who have to answer ten questions before the show.
 The eight audience members with the best results (most correct answers in shortest time) qualify for the Fastest Finger round which decides who will play for the million in the Hot Seat.

-As VriendenLoterij Miljonairs (From 2021)
+As VriendenLoterij Miljonairs (2021–2025)

 As of August 16, 2021, the BankGiro Loterij was merged with the VriendenLoterij, which is why the quiz was called VriendenLoterij Miljonairs starting on August 28, 2021.
 Two seasons are broadcast annually, one in the spring (February, March and April) and one in the fall (October, November and December).
 In addition, from September 4, 2021 onward, the VriendenLoterij Miljonairs joined with the VriendenLoterij Bingo game.
 The first 15 Bingo numbers are drawn during the program and, in addition to the candidates, the Bingo players can also win the amounts from the money ladder.
 They can therefore also have a chance to win 1 million euros.

+In October 2025, VriendenLoterij announced it would cancel the program airing on RTL, because it terminated the partnership.